You have finally gotten over this year’s flu (with the help of this cold fighting broth, perhaps) and now you have a new battle to fight:

 Walnuts are a great nourishing food.
 They tonify qi, yang and jing and they’re great for the lungs and kidneys.

 Pears nourish yin and clear heat.
 In TCM, we know that they are good for treating the lung and the stomach.
-But according to Sally Fallon, pears are also a good source of fiber, phosphorous and carotenoids.
+But according to Sally Fallon (affiliate link), pears are also a good source of fiber, phosphorous and carotenoids.
 They also contain ellagic acid, which may be protective against cancer.

 Honey’s main job is to moisten the lungs and it’s great for cough.
 But honey, because it’s sweet, amplifies the tonifying effects of other foods and herbs.
 So in this dish, honey helps the walnuts and pears tonify your qi, yang, jing and yin.